-On October 18, Kati Bihu is celebrated by the Assamese people, and in honor of this, a festival is held, marking the beginning of the harvest.
-In addition, this Indian holiday is a strict observance of penance and service, celebrated in India throughout the state of Assam.
-The celebration is accompanied by special Assamese rituals, when lamps are lit near the houses and a bamboo path is laid for the ancestors.
+On October 18th, the Assamese people celebrate Kati Bihu—a festival that marks the beginning of the harvest season.
+This holiday is a strict observance of penance and service, celebrated throughout the state of Assam with special rituals.
+Lamps are lit near the houses and a bamboo path is laid for the ancestors.

-Kati Bihu is one of the three most important holidays for the Assamese people.
-The other two are Bhogali Bihu and Rongali Bihu.
-On the occasion of the celebration in clay lamps near the houses, people light a fire, and this tradition goes back to ancient rituals when lanterns were lit along the rice field.
-Fire and light attracted insects to them, killing them, and, therefore, this ritual was also a natural insecticide.
-This holiday is above religion, social status or caste, because on this day people from all walks of life come together to observe the tradition.
+Kati Bihu is one of the three most important holidays for the Assamese people, alongside Bhogali Bihu and Rongali Bihu.
+This tradition of lighting lamps among the rice fields dates back to ancient rituals, as it was believed that the fire and light attracted insects, providing a natural insecticide.
+Participation in this holiday transcends religion, social status, and caste, as people from all walks of life come together to participate in the tradition.

-- Assamese give each of the guests a “gamos” — a traditional gift, which is a towel made by hand;
+- Assamese give each of their guests a “gamos” — a traditional hand-made towel.

-- clay lamps “Saaks” are also lit around the sacred plant Tulsi, thereby emphasizing its significance for every family;
+- Clay lamps (“Saaks”) are lit around the sacred plant Tulsi, emphasizing its significance in each family.

-On the day of the celebration, a traditional Assamese clay lamp should be lit, and the lit lamp should be placed on the Tulsi plant.
-At the same time, prayers are offered to the goddess Tulsi, who should take care of a good harvest and the well-being of the family.
-The lamp in this case means an unquenchable flame of hope, and it must be lit during the entire month of celebration.
-Also, for the holiday, you can try to learn the traditional bihu dance, which is an integral part of the culture of the inhabitants of Assam.
+On the day of the celebration, a traditional Assamese clay lamp should be lit and placed on the Tulsi plant.
+Prayers should be offered to the goddess Tulsi, asking for a good harvest and the well-being of the family.
+The lamp symbolizes an unquenchable flame of hope and must be lit for the entire month of the celebration.
+Additionally, people can try to learn the traditional bihu dance, which is an essential part of Assam’s culture.